zachmccabe/zachmccabe.github.io/index.md

 <div class="scan" markdown="1">

-I'm producing Laughing Lost in Briars, a story that's 1 part nature journal, 1 part digital experiment.
-The project has been running for 9 years now.
-Learn more about [Laughing Lost in Briars.]
+Right now, I’m producing [Laughing Lost in Briars.]
+The project is 1 part nature journal, 1 part digital experiment, and has been running for 9 years.

 My Beijing [book] for photographers is now free.
 Woo hoo!
 Details in [this FAQ.]

----

 <p id="talk-shop">Rather talk shop?
 Here is my running list of <a href="https://www.zachmccabe.com/tools">tools.</a></p>

+---

 I put 6 of my favorite books on cross-cultural communication into this [reading list.]